 The next step is to send my questionnaire.
 The answers help form the basis of a brief, and also give a picture of what deliverables are needed.
 I’ll followup with a few more questions tailored to the company I’m dealing with.
 Then I prepare a quote.

 When a quote is sent, I’ll accompany it with a link to my terms and conditions.
 This page helps potential clients understand how the working relationship will pan-out, should they decide to hire me.

-How I handle the client approach isn’t perfect, but hopefully it’ll be of some use to you.
+How I handle things isn’t perfect, but it’ll hopefully be of some use to you.

 Illustration courtesy of Thinkstock